 The good news is that there are lots of ways to treat vaginal dryness and make sex more comfortable and enjoyable again, including vaginal lubricants which can help enhance sexual activity and alleviate pain during intercourse.

 Your vagina isn’t the only place that can become dry during menopause – you might also notice your skin becomes drier too.
 So try to get into the habit of moisturizing daily and establish a skincare routine.

 Exercising on a regular basis is not only important for maintaining a healthy mind and body, but it can also help you to get a better night’s sleep, increase your energy levels and pave the way for healthier joints and bones.

 Drink Enough Water

 Remaining hydrated during menopause is essential.
-Drinking between 8-12 glasses of water a day can help to decrease oestrogen levels, reduce the bloating that can occur during hormonal changes, and help to prevent weight gain.
+Drinking between 8-12 glasses of water a day can help to decrease estrogen levels, reduce the bloating that can occur during hormonal changes, and help to prevent weight gain.

 Alongside a host of stressful symptoms, menopause can also cause anxiety and depression.
-Practising relaxation and breathing techniques can help you remain calm and focused, helping you maintain a healthy mindset.
+Practizing relaxation and breathing techniques can help you remain calm and focused, helping you maintain a healthy mindset.
 Yoga and meditation can be particularly helpful.